All Articles

 Full seed-to-shipment traceability should be standard, not a premium feature.
 That means a documented chain from the specific farm and harvest lot through extraction, purification, testing, packaging, and delivery.

-This is not optional if you're filing PMTAs or EU TPD applications.
+This is not optional if you are filing PMTAs or EU TPD applications.
 Regulatory agencies want to see where your nicotine came from.
 "We source from multiple origins" is the kind of answer that gets filings rejected.

 5. What is your production capacity and lead time?

 Get specifics.
 Monthly capacity in metric tons.
 Standard lead times in business days.
-Whether they run make-to-stock or make-to-order.
+Whether they run make-to-stock or make-to-order for standard products like nicotine salts and nicotine bitartrate dihydrate.

 6. Do you offer custom formulations?

 Standard catalog products cover maybe 60% of manufacturer needs.
 The rest requires custom work.
 Nicotine salt formulations with specific acid types and molar ratios.
-Non-standard dilution concentrations.
+Non-standard dilution concentrations in various VG or PG carrier bases.
 Custom packaging configurations for your production line.

 A supplier that only offers off-the-shelf products will limit your product development.
 A supplier with formulation chemists on staff becomes a development partner.